Maximal simply connected Lorentzian surfaces with a Killing field and their completeness: Completeness of Lorentzian surfaces with a Killing field

 \begin{theorem} Let $(X,K)$ be a simply connected Lorentzian surface with Killing field $K$.
 Assume $X$ has bounded curvature.
-Then $X$ is complete if and only if it is null complete. \end{theorem} \begin{corollary} A Lorentzian surface with bounded curvature whose group of isometries is of dimension $1$ is complete if and only if it is null complete. \end{corollary} \begin{corollary} The extension $E^u_f$ associated to a Lorentzian torus $(T,K)$ is complete. \end{corollary} Let $(\sigma_i)_{i \in I}$ be a sequence of pairewise distinct elements of $\Sigma$; such a sequence is called "normal" if \\ - the $\sigma_i$'s are contained in branchings of $\mathcal{E}_X$ of order $4$,\\ - for all $i \in I$, $\sigma_i$ and $\sigma_{i+1}$ belong to the same $4$ order branching, and are not adjacent in it, they are then opposite to each other, \\ - $(\sigma_i)_{i \in I}$ is maximal. \begin{theorem} Let $(X,K)$ be a simply connected Lorentzian surface with Killing field $K$.
-Assume that $f^{'}$ is bounded.
-Then $X$ is complete if and only if it is null complete and the geodesics orthogonal to the Killing field are complete.
+Then $X$ is complete if and only if it is null complete. \end{theorem} \begin{corollary} A Lorentzian surface with bounded sectional curvature whose group of isometries is of dimension $1$ is complete if and only if it is null complete. \end{corollary} Let $(\sigma_i)_{i \in I}$ be a sequence of pairewise distinct elements of $\Sigma$; such a sequence is called "normal" if \\ - the $\sigma_i$'s are contained in branchings of $\mathcal{E}_X$ of order $4$,\\ - for all $i \in I$, $\sigma_i$ and $\sigma_{i+1}$ belong to the same $4$ order branching, and are not adjacent in it, they are then opposite to each other, \\ - $(\sigma_i)_{i \in I}$ is maximal.

+Every non-null maximal geodesic orthogonal to $K$ defines a normal sequence in $\Sigma$; and conversely, to each such a sequence, one can associate a unique (up to the action of the flow) non-null maximal geodesic orthogonal to $K$. \begin{theorem} Let $(X,K)$ be a simply connected Lorentzian surface with Killing field $K$.
+Assume that $F$ has bounded transverse derivative.
+If $X$ is null complete, then geodesics not orthogonal to $K$ are complete.
+Therefore $X$ is complete if and only if it is null complete and the geodesics orthogonal to the Killing field are complete.
 The last condition reads: for any normal sequence $(\sigma_i)_{i \in I}$ of $\Sigma$, we have

+\end{theorem} In Example \ref{Exemple dérivée bornée 1er}, we obtain a null complete saddle with bounded transverse derivative of $F$, and incomplete orthogonal geodesics joining two points.
+This shows that the condition (\ref{Complétude à dérivée bornée, condition sur les géod orthogonales}) in Theorem \ref{Complétude à dérivée bornée} above is not empty.
+Moreover, Example \ref{exemple selle incomplète et orthogonal complète} of an incomplete saddle with complete null geodesics and complete orthogonal geodesics shows that the condition on $F$ is not superfluous. \begin{corollary} Let $(X,K)$ be a simply connected null complete Lorentzian surface with Killing field $K$.
+Assume that $F$ has bounded transverse derivative and that $\mathcal{E}_X$ is complete (for the pseudometric topology), then $X$ is complete. \end{corollary} \begin{remark} Actually, the condition on the space of leaves in Corollary \ref{Complétude à dérivée bornée et espace des feuilles complet} can be weakened into: $\sum_i |\sigma_i| = + \infty$ for every normal sequence $(\sigma_i)_i$ in $\Sigma$. \end{remark}